 In the 1970s, loggerheads were determined to be a threatened species by both South Carolina and the United States.
 The Hilton Head Island Sea Turtle Protection Project began in 1981 and, today, it is upheld through a group of volunteers and experts.

 As of July of this year, a record number of nests, over 344, have been identified and the season is not over yet!
 For more information on Hilton Head Island and South Carolina’s Sea Turtles visit dnr.sc.gov/seaturtle/index.htm.

 H2O Sports is a great place to spark curiosity and inspire learning through adventure in all ages.
-To make reservations for their Alligator and Wildlife Tour, call (877) 290-4386.
-For details on other water activities offered by H2O Sports, visit H2Osports.com.
+To make reservations for their Alligator and Wildlife Tour, call 877-290-4386.
+For details on other water activities offered by H2O Sports, visit www.H2Osports.com.